 Remember to always use the proper protective equipment and make sure to buy the right skates for the kind of roller skating you want to do.

-Here is a feature overview of my top 3 picks for Men, Women and Children.
+Here is a feature overview of my top 3 picks for Men, Women and Kids.
 Then we’ll talk about how to choose the best pair for you, along with full reviews of our favorite skates and a buyers guide.

 Without further ado, let’s jump right in!